 Next time you don your camo to go hunting (or anywhere, really), take pride in its rich history.

-Though we get a hard time from our spouses, and sometimes even our friends, the decision to wear camo is part of who we are.
-To celebrate the patterns we’ve come to know and love, here are 10 things you never knew about the camo you’re wearing.
+To celebrate the patterns we've come to know and love, here are 12 things you never knew about the camo you're wearing.

 1. The camo in your favorite movie might have been created specially for its on-screen appearance.

-The digi-camo in the popular Children of Men (2006) was specially commissioned for the costumes.
+The digi-camo in the popular Children of Men (2006) was specially commissioned for the film's costumes.